ansible/ansible/test/integration/README.md

   - fedora25
   - opensuse42.1
   - opensuse42.2
-  - ubuntu1204 (requires `PRIVILEGED=true`)
+  - ubuntu1204
-  - ubuntu1404 (requires `PRIVILEGED=true`)
+  - ubuntu1404
   - ubuntu1604

 ### Python 3

-To test with Python 3 you must set `PYTHON3=1` and use the following images:
+To test with Python 3 use the following images:

   - ubuntu1604py3

-## Additional Options

-There are additional environment variables that can be used.
-A few of the more useful ones:

-  - `KEEP_CONTAINERS=onfailure` - Containers will be preserved if tests fail.
-  - `KEEP_CONTAINERS=1` - Containers will always be preserved.
-  - `SHARE_SOURCE=1` - Changes to source from the host or container will be shared between host and container.
-                       _**CAUTION:** Files created by the container will be owned by root on the host._

 Network Tests
 =============